Clio Logo

 Fred and May Croker lived at 325 N. Milwaukee Avenue.
 Fred was an early Libertyville tailor, “competent and experienced,” according to a business article.
 Today’s PNC bank gets its address from this home, but the address served another purpose before the bank was built.

 As automobiles gained in popularity in the 1920s a new industry grew up to sell and service them.
 And long before the “Mile of Cars” sprang up on South Milwaukee Avenue, autos were being bought, sold and serviced much closer to downtown Libertyville.
 In 1924 Albert Ree’s Motor Company opened at 325 N. Milwaukee Ave.
 The Ree Motor Company sold and serviced Hupmobiles and Nashes.
 Ree died in 1938 but his widow and daughters continued living next door at 329 N. Milwaukee Ave. until 1956.
-Ree Motor Sales stayed in business until 1946.
-In 1948 the Hanlon Motor Company moved in.
-Later Sessler Ford and Clifford Chrysler/Plymouth sold cars here.
+Ree Motor Sales stayed in business until at least April 1945.
+Schoetker Motor Sales, the Hanlon Motor Company, Sessler Ford and Clifford Chrysler/Plymouth later sold cars at the same location.

 The southwest corner of Maple and Milwaukee continued to serve as an automobile service hub with a gas station, towing company, garage, and car sales until they were all torn down to prior the construction of the current building in 1991.